AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

 ## Step 4: Create an EIP bandwidth plan

-EIP bandwidth plans support regional bandwidth sharing and transferring.
-You can use EIP bandwidth plans to reduce bandwidth usage costs.
+EIP bandwidth plans support bandwidth sharing and transfer on a regional scale.
+You can use EIP bandwidth plans to reduce bandwidth resource costs.

 The following sample code shows how to create an EIP bandwidth plan: